vikasnataraja/Cloud-Image-Classification-using-Google-Inception-v3-in-Keras/README.md

 ## Overview - What this project is about:

 This project comes via [Kaggle through one of their competitions](https://www.kaggle.com/c/understanding_cloud_organization/overview).
-Basically, there is a dataset of cloud imagery and each cloud image has a certain number of boradly defined shapes namely Fish, Gravel, Sugar and Flower.
-Each image has at least one of these shapes and possible more.
+The dataset is of cloud imagery and each cloud image has a certain number of broadly defined shapes namely Fish, Gravel, Sugar, and Flower.
+Each image has at least one of these shapes and possibly more.
 The task is to train the model to predict these classes using those images.
 ![The 4 classes for the cloud images](https://github.com/vikasnataraja/Cloud-Image-Classification-using-Google-Inception-v3-in-Keras/blob/master/extras/data_classes.png)

 ## Requirements -  What you will need to run this on your system: